Biography of Wade Kapszukiewicz

 Prior to becoming Treasurer, Wade served a term on the Lucas County Board of Education and was a member of Toledo City Council for nearly seven years, being first elected in 1999 and then re-elected in 2001 and 2003.

 Wade received recognition in 2006 as a “20 Under 40” community leader, and in 2014, he was honored by The Toledo City Paper as one of its “Big Idea Toledoans” for his work creating and leading the Lucas County Land Bank.

 Wade has twice been a member of the Electoral College, serving as a presidential elector from Ohio during both the 2008 and 2012 presidential elections.

 Wade graduated with a bachelor’s degree in journalism and political science from Marquette University in 1994 and was named the valedictorian of the College of Communication, Journalism and Performing Arts.
 He received a master’s degree in public policy from the University of Michigan in 1996.

 In addition to serving as Treasurer, Wade is also an adjunct professor at Lourdes University, where he teaches a night course in Urban Studies.

-A resident of Toledo since 1973, Wade was born in San Diego, California, on October 30, 1972.
-He and his wife, Sarah, were married on July 14, 2001.
-They live on Meadowwood Drive in the Old Orchard neighborhood of Toledo and have two children: Emma, 11, and Will, 8.
+Wade and his wife, Sarah, will celebrate their 15th wedding anniversary in 2016.
+They live in the Old Orchard neighborhood of Toledo and have two children: Emma, 12, and Will, 9.